NaszvadiG/cim-xa/README.md

 This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE; 2-index_page is set to: ' ' to support URLs without showing index.php; libraries have been added to the include path so the Zend libraries may be used easily [e.g.: require("Zend/Feed/Rss.php");].
 This distribution's Savant departs from the original in that it has the default path to templates set to application/templates.
+A database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your controller constructor, otherwise Idiom will need it coded inline.
+This string must reflect your database server attributes as described in the Idiorm documentation.
 IMPORTANT: If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>